nextthingco/docs/CHIP_Pro_DKit-Docs/source/includes/_connectcontrol.md

 * 180º degree 4.8V - 6V [Hitec HS-40](http://hitecrcd.com/products/servos/micro-and-mini-servos/analog-micro-and-mini-servos/hs-40-economical-nano-nylon-gear-servo/product)

-Before you start to work with your servo, check the datasheet.
+Before you start to work with your servo, check the servo's datasheet.
 There you can sometimes find the pulse width range needed to control it.

 To rotate 180º most servos require a duty cycle where 1000000 ns/1 ms corresponds to the minimum angle and 2000000 ns/2 ms corresponds to the maximum angle.
 However, not all servos are the same and will require calibration.
 For example, the HS-40 used in this example has a minimum of 600000 ns/0.6 ms and maximum of 2400000 ns/2.4 ms. A good place to start is somewhere in the middle like 1500000 ns/1.5 ms. You can then go up and down from there to find the max. and min.